play2io/localnotify/README.md

 + text: Text describing the notification to the user.
 + delay: How far in the future to deliver the nofication (or immediately).
 + sound: A ringtone-like notification sound that alerts the user.
-+ number: Count of notifications represented by this one status line.

 Local notifications have slightly different uses based on the target device: